The Floor (song): Chart performance

 "The Floor" debuted on the US Billboard Hot 100 on May 22, 1993, as that week's "Hot Shot Debut".
-Four weeks later, on June 19, the song peaked at number 56, becoming Johnny Gill's second-lowest-charting solo single in the US, after "Wrap My Body Tight".
-It spent 10 weeks on the Hot 100 before leaving the chart.
-It became a top-20 hit on the Billboard Hot R&B Singles chart, reaching number 11, and also appeared on two other Billboard rankings: the Rhythmic chart (number 32) and the Dance Singles Sales chart (number 49).
+Four weeks later, on June 19, the song peaked at number 56.
+It became a top-20 hit on the Billboard Hot R&B Singles chart, reaching number 11, and also appeared on two other Billboard rankings: the Top 40/Rhythm-Crossover chart (number 32) and the Maxi-Singles Sales chart (number 49).
 On the Canadian RPM Dance chart, the song peaked at number eight for two weeks.

 Outside North America, "The Floor" charted in Australia, the Netherlands, New Zealand, and the United Kingdom.
 It spent a single week on the UK Singles Chart at number 53 and reached number 45 in the Netherlands, where it charted for three weeks.
 In New Zealand, the song debuted at number 34 on July 18, 1993, and peaked at number 29 during its fourth of five weeks on the RIANZ Singles Chart.
 It charted the highest in Australia, where it logged 23 weeks on the ARIA Singles Chart, reaching number six on October 10, 1993.
 It was Australia's 29th-most-successful single of 1993 and was certified gold by the Australian Recording Industry Association (ARIA) for shipping over 35,000 copies.

 Music video

-Julien Temple directed the music video for "The Floor" and filmed it in May 1993.
+English director Julien Temple directed the accompanying music video for "The Floor" and filmed it in May 1993.
 It was choreographed by Michael Brown and Taco.
 The video features Gill and many backup dancers dancing on a foggy, multitiered dance floor with a built-in trampoline.
 According to Temple, he wanted the video to go along with the songs lyrics by "exploring the floor".
 Gill, who was 27 at the time of filming, was not in prime condition to perform the acrobatic moves in the video and spent most of his time with a masseuse who tended to his injuries.